 Matfyz gave me an opportunity to take various optional seminars and participate in student competitions.
 It helped me to develop the ability to formulate thoughts articulately and to capture the substance of the problem so that the other side understands the message.
 There is a creative environment of clever young people who stimulate each other so as to achieve better performance.

-Daniel Kráľ (Professor, University of Warwick)
+Daniel Kráľ (Professor, Masaryk University)

 Matfyz is a brand that students at all Czech universities know well.
 The school is considered very hard to graduate from.
 Its students certainly enjoy a level of respect, but some would think of them as kind of strange since you can meet some unconventional fellows there.
 The reputation that Matfyz has comes from the fact that its students are required to know “why” in addition to “how”.
 Mandatory courses in the bachelor computer science program include, besides programming, algorithm design and data structures, topics in mathematics and the theoretical foundations of computer science.
 Though one might argue that some areas of computer science are much stronger at other Czech universities, Matfyz can prepare one for any career related to computers, be it in industry or academia.
 I have chosen the latter course and have appreciated the foundations I acquired at Matfyz.

 During the years I spent as a student at Matfyz I gained a lot of knowledge and many skills, which I utilized later, as well as many nice memories.
 After graduation and working as a post-doc at TU Berlin and at Georgia Institute of Technology in Atlanta, I spent six more years at Matfyz, teaching and researching.
 It has been a joy for me to guide new students on their path to learn how computers work, in a similar way to how I myself was guided as a student.
 I hope that new students are still able to experience the same great atmosphere I did as a student.
 Many people extremely passionate for their work simply make Matfyz a nice place to study.